mlisitsky/dotfiles/README.md

-# Luke's GNU/Linux Dotfiles
+# Matthew's GNU/Linux Dotfiles

 There are my dotfiles!
-The name of the repo, "voidrice", came from the fact they were originally on my Void Linux machine, but these files are distro-independent.
-In fact, I now push changes from my X200 running Parabola or my X220 running Arch.
+They are mainly based around the configs created by Luke Smith (Lukesmithxyz), who I am extremely grateful to for creating his voidrice repository.
+I mainly use them on my Arch desktop, but they should be distro independent.
+That said, the main differences between my configs and Luke's at this point are additional shortcuts based around my machine's folder structure, so if you happen upon this, I recommend you to use Luke's configs as a starting point for your own, as this is mainly for my own reference/backup purposes.
+Additionally, the rest of this repo's description is, unless specified, taken from the description of Luke's voidrice repo, with minor changes to make sure that Luke is credited in the proper places.

 ## Programs whose configs can be found here

 + i3 (i3-gaps)
-+ urxvt (rxvt-unicode) (although these files use [my st build](https://github.com/lukesmithxyz/st) as the default terminal)
++ urxvt (rxvt-unicode) (although these files use [Luke's st build](https://github.com/lukesmithxyz/st) as the default terminal)
 + vim
 + bash
 + ranger